xrise-dev/guzzle-advanced-throttle/README.md

 When you create a new implementation, pass the class name to the `RequestLimitRuleset::create` method.
 You'll also need to implement any sort of configuration parsing your instance needs.
-Please see `LarvalAdapter` for an example.
+Please see `LaravelAdapter` for an example.

 ###### Usage:
 ``` php